Arnold Strangeness of surface immersions: Definitions

 \begin{definition} Two generic immersions $f$ and $g$ in $\Omega$ are said to be \emph{generically regularly homotopic} if there is a generic path in $\mathcal{F}$ connecting them.
 Equivalently, $f$ and $g$ are connected by a \emph{generic regular homotopy} if they can be transformed by a finite sequence of diffeomorphisms and the four local jumps \textup{(E)}, \textup{(H)}, \textup{(T)}, and \textup{(Q)}. \end{definition} Hence, we study generic immersions under generic regular homotopy.
 The formulation we adopt here reflects our focus on Smale's sphere eversion.
 In contrast to the paper ~\cite{Goryunov1997}, which includes additional local moves involving pinch points, we restrict our attention to those singularities encountered in generic one-parameter families of immersions.
 That is, our category of interest is generated entirely by generic immersions and generic regular homotopies arising from the four codimension-one jumps and diffeomorphisms.

-Given a generic immersion, $\mathbb{R}^3$ is decomposed into the image of the immersion and its complement.
-Moreover, the image of a generic immersion consists of sheets, \emph{double lines} (intersections of two sheets), and \emph{triple points} (intersections of three sheets).
+Given a generic immersion $S : \Sigma \looparrowright \mathbb{R}^3$, $\mathbb{R}^3$ is decomposed into the image $S(\Sigma)$ and its complement.
+Moreover, the image of a generic immersion $S$ consists of \emph{sheets} (locally smooth pieces), \emph{double lines} (pairwise intersections of sheets), and \emph{triple points} (triple intersections of sheets).
 A connected component of the complement of the image of a generic immersion is called a \emph{region}.
 The coorientation of a generic immersion is induced by the orientation of the domain surface.
 For a generic immersion, we assign numbers to the set of regions based on its coorientation (Figure~\ref{fig:coori}).

 More precisely, the assignment proceeds as follows.
-First, we assign $-\frac{1}{2}$ to the region containing the point at $\infty$.
+First, we assign $-\frac{3}{2}$ to the region containing the point at $\infty$.
 Then, we increase or decrease the number along the coorientation.
-In this way, we assign numbers to the complement of the image of generic immersion, and this defines the map $\ind : \{ \textrm{regions} \} \to \mathbb{Z}-\frac{1}{2}$, called the \emph{Alexander numbering}. \begin{definition} Any triple point is formed by three sheets (see Figure~\ref{fig:8-regions}).
+In this way, we assign numbers to the complement of the image of generic immersion, and this defines the map $\ind : \{ \textrm{regions} \} \to \mathbb{Z}-\frac{1}{2}$, called the \emph{Alexander numbering}. \begin{definition} Any triple point $t$ is formed by three sheets (see Figure~\ref{fig:8-regions}).
 Then two regions adjacent to a triple point $t$ are said to be \emph{opposite} if they are separated by exactly three sheets.